US releases photos of mission to salvage debris from downed Chinese ‘spy’ balloon

 China threatens response after US shoots down ‘spy’ balloon

-The US Navy has released photos of an operation it started over the weekend to collect the fallen debris of a suspected Chinese surveillance balloon downed off the South Carolina coast.
+The US Navy has released photos of the operation to collect fallen debris from a suspected Chinese surveillance balloon shot down off the South Carolina coast.

-The mission to collect the debris was restarted around 10am local time on Monday after rough waters thwarted safe and comprehensive debris collection on Sunday, the department of defense said in a statement.
+The mission to collect the debris started at around 10am local time on Monday after rough waters meant it was deemed unsafe to begin on Sunday, the Department of Defense said in a statement.

 An F-22 jet had fired an AIM-9X missile deflating the helium balloon and sending the payload toward the Atlantic Ocean.
 It was shot down after military officials determined that bringing down the balloon over land from an altitude of 60,000ft would pose an undue risk to the population.